Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Discussion

 \subsubsection{The Transient Velocity Gains and Possible Causes Behind It}

-Our first longitudinal finding---that velocity gains out of AI adoption are concentrated in the initial one or two months before returning to a baseline level---diverges from the productivity improvements reported in controlled experiments~\cite[e.g.,][]{DBLP:journals/corr/abs-2302-06590, DBLP:journals/corr/abs-2410-12944}.
-One reason for such divergence likely stems from the temporal dynamics between development velocity and software quality (which is only observable in a longitudinal study setting): While LLM agent assistants increase development velocity, the increase in velocity itself may increase codebase size and cause accumulation of technical debt; the latter would consequently decrease development velocity in the future.
-This negative effect of technical debt is both supported in the prior literature~\cite{DBLP:conf/sigsoft/ChengMCJGKZ022, besker2018technical} and our panel GMM models (Table~\ref{tab:causal-paths}).
-However, this mechanism alone likely does not fully explain why the development velocity gain vanishes after two months: A 3.28x increase in code complexity or a 4.94x increase in static analysis warnings would be necessary to fully cancel out the effect of Cursor adoption according to our models (Table~\ref{tab:causal-paths}), which is unlikely.
+Our first longitudinal finding---that the project-level velocity gains from adopting Cursor are concentrated in the initial one or two months before returning to a baseline level---contrasts task-level productivity improvements reported in controlled experiments~\cite[e.g.,][]{DBLP:journals/corr/abs-2302-06590, DBLP:journals/corr/abs-2410-12944}.
+One reason for such contrast likely stems from the temporal dynamics between development velocity and software quality (which is only observable in a longitudinal study setting): While LLM agent assistants increase development velocity, the increase in development velocity itself may increase codebase size and cause accumulation of technical debt; the latter would consequently decrease development velocity in the future.
+This negative effect of technical debt is supported by both the prior literature~\cite{DBLP:conf/sigsoft/ChengMCJGKZ022, besker2018technical} and our panel GMM models (Table~\ref{tab:causal-paths}).
+However, this mechanism alone likely does not fully explain why the development velocity gain vanishes after two months: A $\sim$3x increase in code complexity or a $\sim$5x increase in static analysis warnings would be necessary to fully cancel out the effect of Cursor adoption according to our models (Table~\ref{tab:causal-paths}), which is unlikely.